 Buying a Used Car in Washington

 Washington brands a vehicle 'Destroyed' when it cannot be returned to roadworthy condition, providing strong buyer warnings.
-For the roughly 7.8M residents of Washington, buying a used car the right way means understanding the rules of the Washington Department of Licensing, knowing your rights under Washington's lemon law, and verifying any vehicle's history with a VIN check before money changes hands.
+For the roughly 7.8M residents of Washington, buying a used car the right way means knowing the rules of the Washington Department of Licensing, your rights under Washington's lemon law, and verifying any vehicle's history with a VIN check before money changes hands.

-Start with a VIN check
+Start with a Washington VIN check

-Before you put down a deposit on any used car in Washington, run the VIN.
-A vehicle history report takes seconds and can save you thousands.
+Before you put down a deposit on any used car in Washington, run the VIN — a vehicle history report takes seconds and can save you thousands.

 Why Washington Used Car Buyers Need to Be Extra Careful